In this article we will address two primary questions:

 Acts 5:32 says that God gives the Holy Spirit “to those who obey Him.”

-Epp asserts on page 75 of his book,
+Epp asserts on page 75 of his aforementioned book,

 We do not control the Holy Spirit, but He controls us.
 This is not the work of man but the work of God upon man.
 Being controlled by the Spirit is not the result of our tears or praying or agonizing.
 We are acted upon by the Holy Spirit when we submit to Him.

-Subsequently, on page 82 of his book, Epp states,
+Subsequently, on page 82 of the same book, Epp states,

 A familiar passage to us is Romans 12:1, where we are told to present our bodies “a living sacrifice, holy, acceptable unto God.”
 In obedience to this we are to present or yield ourselves to God.
 God wants our bodies so that He can control us through the power of the Holy Spirit.

-On page 80 of his book, Lehman Strauss declares,
+Strauss declares on page 80 of his previously cited book,

 Even after we Christians have overcome the moral evils of our pre-conversion days, the ugly self-life continues to function. . . .
 We still tend to want to do as we will.